 The dishcloth dragon was inspired by the 'shiro-uneri' or white winder, first shown in Toriyama Sekien's 'The Illustrated Horde of Haunted Housewares, Vol I', and described as a 'cloth transformed' - shaped like a very tatty dragon and hanging on a bamboo pole outside a dilapidated house.
 The creature makes several appearances in the animated series of Shigeru Mizuki's GeGeGe no Kitarō on Japanese tv, sometimes shown as a cute little dust cloth that increases in size and power the filthier it gets.

 The dishcloth dragon is my take on this yōkai - a cloth way past its prime, with loose threads, tears and any number of unidentifiable stains.
 It is known to chase people around their homes and loves trying to suffocate by wrapping its mouldy, stinky body around peoples faces.
 The best way to diminish its power is to cut it up into smaller rags and discard any really worn parts.

-A4 hand stamped print - individually printed using Japanese pigment inks and hand carved rubber printing blocks, with ink details.
+A4 hand stamped print - individually printed using Japanese pigment inks and hand carved rubber printing blocks.
 Each print will have natural small variations, due to the methods used - the one you receive may not be exactly the same as the one shown in the photographs.